jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

-If the game has [progression or learning system for skills](https://tvtropes.org/pmwiki/pmwiki.php/Main/SkillScoresAndPerks) (Final Fantasy 6, Chrono Trigger...), this submenu also lets the player check their progress, what skills can be learned and such.
+If the game has [progression or learning system for skills](https://tvtropes.org/pmwiki/pmwiki.php/Main/SkillScoresAndPerks) (Final Fantasy VI, Chrono Trigger...), this submenu also lets the player check their progress, what skills can be learned and such.
 Information about these skills is also displayed.